ExpandoPakistan/simple-peer-legacy/README.md

 This library should be useless after react-native-webrtc adds support for addTrack and the like.

+#### Note for react-native-webrtc users.

+If you already had simple-peer installed and are going to use this one, then after installing remember to clean packager cache by restarting your metro bundler with ```react-native start --reset-cache```

 #### Deviations from simple-peer

 addTrack, removeTrack, replaceTrack, and addTransceiver have been removed. addStream and removeStream can still be used.